-MySpace and Facebook profile – you can drop hints via comments, photos, videos, links to raw food groups and pages etc. A great page to “Like” or link to is www.IWentRawForADay.com which shares real-life stories of people who tried eating raw for 24 hours – most for the very first time.
+Your Facebook profile – you can drop hints via comments, photos, videos, links to raw food groups and pages etc. A great page to “Like” or link to is www.IWentRawForADay.com which shares real-life stories of people who tried eating raw for 24 hours – most for the very first time.

 Tweeting – write about what you ate today (and make sure it sounds yummy!) or share any raw-related expeditions, tips, conversations or recipes.

-Blogging – so many great raw food blogs out there now, but there can never be too many, so set one up for free and get started!
+Blogging – there are so many great raw food blogs out there now, but there can never be too many, so set one up for free and get started!

 Web site – for those of you who feel you are on a mission and want more than a blog...

 Create YouTube clips – demo raw food recipes, hints and tips, experiences etc.